Refurbish our in-patient unit conservatory

 St Catherine`s Hospice in Central Lancashire is fundraising to pay for a refurbishment of our in patient unit conservatory.
 This is an important place used by patients and families facing terminal illness like cancer, motor neurone disease and heart disease to relax during their stay with us.

-St Catherines Hospice (lancashire) Limited
+Charity information: St Catherines Hospice (lancashire) Limited

 The conservatory on our in patient unit is an important place used by patients and families during their stay with us.
 Sadly the old double glazing leaks which has affected the paintwork, and the ageing furniture is too low to the floor and difficult to clean.
 Refubishment of the room is one of the gifts highlighted in our 30th Anniversary Give A Gift appeal - a list of 30 different things we need the community`s help to achieve during our milestone year.